 google trips

-Cool feature: Automatically organizes all your travel info for you.
+• Cool Feature: Automatically organizes all your travel information.

-The app can automatically pull all your travel reservations out of your email and organize them into easy-to-navigate step-by-step instructions.
+This travel planning app can automatically pull all your travel reservations (flights, hotels, car rentals) directly from your email and organize them into easy-to-follow, step-by-step instructions.

-Trip shows the most interesting places to see in your immediate locations, how you can get around, things to do and places to eat.
+Trips highlights the most interesting places to see in your immediate location, suggests how to get around, lists things to do, and recommends places to eat.

 Cost: FreePlatform: Android, iOS, BlackberryCool features: Is offline, so doesn’t need an internet connection.
 Also, is very lightweight.Once the underdog of the phone based GPS world, Maps.me has risen in ranks to become one of the most recommended travel apps out there.
 Maps.me uses OSM (Open Street Maps), a Wikipedia of maps to source its data and is updated frequently.While the app is nowhere near as detailed as Google or Apple Maps, its lightweight nature and the fact that it has most functionalities such as searching for addresses and saving locations makes it a good choice for most people.
 Maps.me is an offline application, meaning you can download the map of a country straight to your phone and then use it without needing WiFi or mobile data.
 The app can use your phone’s inbuilt GPS sensors to do the navigating.

-Many of the most harrowing travel stories we read online could easily have been avoided with a little planning (others, definitely couldn’t have been).
+Many of the most daunting travel stories you read online could easily have been avoided with a little planning (though some, admittedly, couldn’t!).

-If you are aware of any travelling apps that made your trips better, feel free to leave them down below and add them to our list. 🙂
+If you know of any other essential travel apps that have made your trips better, feel free to share them below.
+We’d love to add them to our list!

 Video: Travelling Apps